kubernetes-sigs/prow/site/content/en/docs/components/core/deck/csrf.md

 ---
-title: "prow/cmd/deck/csrf.md"
+title: "CSRF attacks"
+weight: 20
+description: >

 ---

-# CSRF attacks
 In Deck, we make a number of `POST` requests that require user authentication.
 These requests are susceptible to [cross site request forgery (CSRF) attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery), in which a malicious actor tricks an already authenticated user into submitting a form to one of these endpoints and performing one of these protected actions on their behalf.

-# Protection
+## Protection

 If `--cookie-secret` is 32 or more bytes long, CSRF protection is automatically enabled.
 If `--rerun-creates-job` is specified, CSRF protection is required, and accordingly, `--cookie-secret` must be 32 bytes long.